-The New Building Canada Fund (NBCF) is one component within the overall $53 billion New Building Canada Plan (NBCP).
-It is a $14-billion Fund that will support projects of national, regional and local significance that promote economic growth, job creation and productivity.
+The 2014 New Building Canada Fund (NBCF) is one component within the overall $53-billion 2014 New Building Canada Plan (NBCP).
+It is a $14-billion Fund to support projects of national, regional and local significance that promote economic growth, job creation and productivity.

 Why is it important?

-The economy continues to be a priority for our Government.
-Through the NBCF, our Government is encouraging investments in infrastructure projects that contribute to economic growth, job creation and productivity.
+Through the NBCF, the Government of Canada is encouraging investments in infrastructure projects that contribute to economic growth, job creation and productivity.
 The federal government works with provinces, territories, municipalities and the private sector to provide funds to economically-focused projects.
-In addition, by introducing a P3 Screen for projects of over $100 million in eligible costs, our Government is ensuring that large infrastructure projects are delivered in the most cost-effective way.

 How does it work?